The Parsha in a Nutshell

 But there are also infinite games.
 These have no starting point or finishing line, no clear winners and losers, no agreed rules or boundaries.
 Art is like this.
 So are music and literature.
 Beethoven didn’t win.
 Bach didn’t lose.
 Great artists change the rules.
 That is what Beethoven, Schoenberg and Stravinsky did; so too did Van Gogh, Cézanne and Picasso.
 Politics can be like this when it rises above opinion polls and sets its vision on larger issues of justice, equality and the moral health of society.
 Education is a finite game when it focuses on exam results and qualifications, or it can be an infinite game when it is about breadth and depth of understanding and character development.

-It should be clear by now that these are not simply two types of game.
+These are not simply two types of game.
 They are two different ways of playing a game.
-If, in any country at any time, politics is treated as a finite game in which all that matters are popularity ratings and election results, then it quickly becomes superficial, trivial, uninspiring.
+If, in any country at any time, politics is treated as a finite game where the focus is on popularity, ratings, and election results, then it quickly becomes superficial, trivial, uninspiring.
 The quality of leadership declines.
 The public becomes cynical and disillusioned.
 Trust is eroded and the social bond becomes frayed.
 When politics is lifted by a sense of history and destiny on the part its leaders, when it becomes not the pursuit of power but a form of service-to-others and social responsibility, when it is driven by high ideals and ethical aspiration, then leadership becomes statesmanship and politics itself a noble calling.

 This is not to denigrate finite games.
 We need them, because in many spheres of life we need rules, boundaries and time limits.
 But we must also have space for infinite games because they are among the highest expressions of the human spirit.

-And the intention of this is that from the beginning God said to keep God’s commandments, testimonies, and laws as God has commanded them.
-And now, it says: even regarding what God did not command, pay attention to do what is good and right in God’s eyes, because God loves goodness and righteousness.
+“First we are told to keep the commandments, testimonies, and laws as God has commanded them.
+And then we are taught: even regarding what God did not command, pay attention to do what is good and right in God’s eyes, because God loves goodness and righteousness.
 This is important because it is impossible to mention in the Torah all the details of people’s behaviour with neighbours and friends, or business conduct or local ordinances.
-The Torah mentions many such laws, such as: “Do not gossip”, “You shall not take vengeance or bear a grudge”, “You shall not stand idly by the blood of your neighbour”, “You shall not insult the deaf”, “You shall rise before the aged”, and so on.
-Now it states generally that one should do what is good and right regarding everything, including compromise and acting beyond the strict demands of the law.
+The Torah mentions many such laws… [and then] states generally that one should do what is good and right regarding everything, including compromise and acting beyond the strict demands of the law.”

 Ramban seems to be concurring with Rashi, but actually he is making a somewhat different point.
 Rashi is saying: keep the law and go beyond it.
 Ramban is saying that there are some things that cannot be specified by law: “because it is impossible to mention in the Torah all the details of people’s behaviour.”
 The Torah gives us specific examples: don’t gossip, don’t take revenge and so on.
 But the rest depends on the situation, the circumstances, and the person or people you are dealing with.

-Ramban’s point however (made also by the Maggid Mishneh) is that there are significant areas of the moral life that cannot be reduced to rules.
+Ramban’s point however is that there are significant areas of the moral life that cannot be reduced to rules.
 That is because rules deal in generalities, and human lives are particular.
 We are all different.
 So is every situation in which we find ourselves.
 Good people know when to speak, when to be silent, when to praise, when to challenge.
 They hear the unspoken word, sense the concealed pain, focus on the other person rather than on themselves, and are guided by a deeply internalised moral sense that leads them instinctively away from anything less than the right and the good.
-The “right and the good in the sight of the Lord” is about the part of the moral life that is an infinite game.
+The “right and the good in the sight of the Lord” is about leading a moral life during the infinite game of life.

 - Which parts of the Torah are a “finite game” and which are an “infinite game”?